m-r-v-n/pit-optimisation/README.md

     • Map the column of the Block Value (line 335)
     • Map the column of the slope angle (line 338)
     • Map the index column (line 341)

+if you find any bugs, feel free to report